 Two young men in hooded tops were fastening some blue flashing lights to the roof of a car.
 They each had an upturned bucket to stand on so they could reach.

 Back in town, a man on crutches with his cap on backwards was repeatedly gobbing on the path in the church gardens while his girlfriend (baby blue tracksuit and ponytail) was doubled over laughing at him.
-The man swung for her with his crutch but hit a pigeon instead.
+The man swung for her with his crutch and hit a pigeon instead which caused his girlfriend to collapse onto the floor in hysterics.